AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 2-D Interpolation
 -----------------
 Similarly, you can also interpret scalar data defined on a 2-D regular grid of coordinates as an ASSET ScalarFunction using the
 :code:`vf.InterpTable2D` class.
-The class my be constructed by supplying the grid coordinates as either python lists or numpy arrays along with the function values formatted like a numpy meshgrid.
+The class may be constructed by supplying the grid coordinates as either python lists or numpy arrays along with the function values formatted like a numpy meshgrid.

 .. code-block:: python